josephwillard/josephwillard.github.io/content/GSoC/first_blog_draft.md

 Digging through TensorFlow I started by computing basic examples and comparing them to numpy's output.
 While doing this I came across the common theme of numerical approximation that theoretically should not have been present.
-Of course this brought me to pondering what would I have to do to get around these numerical errors that arise in software today?
+This brought me to pondering what would I have to do to get around these numerical errors that arise in software today?

 In this article consider the situation were one passingly uses an SVD.